Small and Middle Powers on the Geopolitical Stage

 Conferences and Workshops

-James C. O’Brien will moderate a workshop seeking to define effective strategies for small and middle powers to garner significance on the geopolitical stage.
-The workshop brings together high-level professionals from different sectors, and they will analyze small and middle powers competing for a seat at the UN Security Council in order to identify their defining characteristics, their assets and their weaknesses.
+James C. O’Brien moderated a workshop sought to define effective strategies for small and middle powers to garner significance on the geopolitical stage.
+The workshop brought together high-level professionals from different sectors, and they analyzed small and middle powers competing for a seat at the UN Security Council, identified their defining characteristics, assessed their assets, and examined their weaknesses.

-During the discussion, participants will stress-test currently adopted strategies against the backdrop of the theoretical framework to identify pitfalls, discover opportunities, and analyze the feasibility of policy plans.
+During the discussion, participants stress-tested currently adopted strategies against the backdrop of the theoretical framework, identified pitfalls, discovered opportunities, and analyzed the feasibility of policy plans.

-Ivan Krastev, IWM Albert Hirschman Permanent Fellow, will co-chair the workshop.
+Ivan Krastev, IWM Albert Hirschman Permanent Fellow, co-chaired the workshop.

 Partnership